 - Trim the seam allowance back very close to your stitching – about ⅛” is good.
 Do not trim back along the 3″ unstitched portions.

 - Turn the bag wrong side out.
-You’ll need to carefully push out the bottom corners with a blunt tool, like a large knitting needle or a chopstick.
+You’ll need to carefully push out the bottom corners with a blunt tool, like a large knitting needle, chopstick or point turner.
 The thick chalk cloth will make this a little difficult, so be persistent, but don’t be rough or you’ll poke right through the seam.

 - Using a ⅜” seam allowance, stitch again along both sides and across the bottom, again pivoting at each bottom corner and stopping 3″ from the top on either side.